 With social media spreading confusion as well as information, it’s important to learn how to avoid botched Cosmetic Surgery.

 So here’s our team’s TOP TIPS for avoiding botched cosmetic surgery!

 TIP 1: If you want to be AVOID Botched Cosmetic Surgery disasters, you’ll want to be an INFORMED consumer of Cosmetic Surgery information.

 Details: Nearly anyone can call themselves a Cosmetic Surgeon.
-But a Plastic Surgeon has gained Specialist surgical qualifications in the field of Plastic, Cosmetic & Reconstructive medicine.
+But a Plastic Surgeon has gained advanced surgical qualifications and FRACS recognition by focusing on the field of Plastic, Cosmetic & Reconstructive medicine.

 - The two ‘types’ of doctors are NOT the same.

 - The more you know about the differences between professionals who operate, the more likely you’ll be to avoid a botched cosmetic procedure.